 This article is about what could have been done differently by both of us: PTSD properly managed earlier, my being able to give more support to a girlfriend who didn't sign up for my illness, her learning more about how to handle a person with PTSD and how to protect herself against what was essentially emotional abuse, etc.

-This article is written for the person who lives with a PTSD-sufferer.
+This article is written for a person who lives with a PTSD sufferer.